The critical CoHA of a quiver with potential: Constructible sheaves and vanishing cycles

 and we define

-\begin{remark} We have picked the unique normalizing $\tate{{-}}$ twist in (\ref{eqvcdef}) such that if $Y$ is acted on freely by $G$ in a $G$-equivariant open neighbourhood $U$ of $Y'$, we recover the usual definition of the compactly supported cohomology of $\phi_g$ on $Y'/G$, where $g$ is the induced function on $U/G$. \end{remark} We have defined compactly supported equivariant cohomology in an analogous way to the perhaps more familiar definition of equivariant cohomology, which we recall also.
+This limit makes sense since $\Ho_c(Y'_N,\varphi_{f_N})\state{{\dim(\fr(n,N))}}$ stabilises in each cohomological degree. \begin{remark} We have picked the unique normalizing $\tate{{-}}$ twist in (\ref{eqvcdef}) such that if $Y$ is acted on freely by $G$ in a $G$-equivariant open neighbourhood $U$ of $Y'$, we recover the usual definition of the compactly supported cohomology of $\varphi_g$ on $Y'/G$, where $g$ is the induced function on $U/G$. \end{remark} We have defined compactly supported equivariant cohomology in an analogous way to the perhaps more familiar definition of equivariant cohomology, which we recall also.
 We assume that we have the same setup as above, but this time instead of (\ref{Gyspf}) consider the map